 Jimmy Angelelli (Harvey Keitel, never better) is a divided soul.
 He collects debts for his Italian-American father, a snarling small-time bookie played by Michael V. Gazzo, the New York actor and playwright best remembered today as The Godfather Part II’s Frankie Pentangeli.
 His Jewish mother (theater luminary Marian Seldes) was a concert pianist, until madness crippled her.
 Now Jimmy is pursuing the same goal, immersing himself in Bach even as he makes the rounds of deadbeat debtors.
 Half thug, half artist, all screwed up, he tears through the film seeking wholeness, control, completion, but with such raw materials as he has to work with, grace is beyond his grasp.
 “I don’t want to hear it—whatever it is you plan to hurt me with,” his mother says the moment he shows up at the nuthouse for a visit.
 When Jimmy resists his father’s entreaties to commit murder, Dad tells him, “I shoulda strangled you in your crib.”

 Toback’s only credit prior to his directing debut was the screenplay for Karel Reisz’s underrated 1974 movie The Gambler.
 James Caan’s character in that film borrows much from the outlines of Toback’s life story—a New York Jew, a literary intellectual with lowlife appetites, a rich kid who pisses away his privileges in a heedless quest for risk and excitement.
 Jimmy may be a less directly autobiographical creation, but the two movies share a sense that their author is using fiction to work out some deep-seated kinks and twists in his own psychic makeup.
-Of course, self-revelation in itself is no guarantee of art, and without art, no audience should waste its time indulging the artist’s need for therapy.
 As with the work of Norman Mailer, Toback’s late friend and artistic hero, it’s easy enough to mock the excesses of Fingers—the macho romanticism, the wild leaps into pretension, not to mention the film’s risible contribution to White Negro-ism: Jim Brown as a superstud superspade named—wait for it—Dreems.
 But as with Mailer, there’s a restless intelligence buzzing away here, and in the movie’s strongest scenes, a boiling, gut-churning energy that can’t be denied.

 And also—this, too, finds its parallel in Mailer—the celebration of male power and potency is shadowed by an obsessive concern with their opposites: fear, failure, weakness, loss of will.
 Underneath all its high-decibel bluster and aggression, the movie seems to be hinting that masculinity is a role Jimmy is forcing himself to play—acting like a man so he can feel like a man.
 Fake it ’til you make it, as the saying goes.
 Jimmy is his dad’s muscle, but he’s also a needy, bleating momma’s boy.
 He’s a pick-up artist who speaks of “heroic fucks” but busts his nut after a few seconds of spastic thrusting.
 He sits at his grand piano exulting in his virtuosic rendition of a Bach toccata, but when the performance ends we realize he was miming along to a recording.
 “I can play anything when I’m alone,” he tells the impresario he auditions for at Carnegie Hall.
 Sure, can’t we all.
 In our heads, in our dreams.
 Jimmy is ready to kill a man who insults his taste in music, but later, when he gets the most important call to action of his life, he freezes up in the grip of his neuroses and dithers like the Dane.
 He finally acts, but by then it’s too late, and the film ends with an indelible image of man regressed to the state of nature, naked and helpless as a newborn.